Hypnotherapy for Anxiety in London with Steve Dell Hypnotherapy

 Panic Disorder

 This is characterised by panic attacks, which are sudden periods of intense fear or anxiety that can come on without warning.
 Physical anxiety symptoms such as a racing heart, chest pain and dizziness are common.
+They also differ from anxiety attacks.

 The key thing to remember is panic attacks might be frightening, but they’re not harmful and usually only last for a few minutes.